Raiders of the Lost Ark: Indiana Jones must endure not one, not two, but three of these from French archeologist Belloq.

 Yeager: This university will no longer continue any funding for any of your group's activities.

 Yeager: Doctor...
 Venkman.
 The purpose of science is to serve mankind.
 You seem to regard science as some kind of dodge... or hustle.
 Your theories are the worst kind of popular tripe, your methods are sloppy, and your conclusions are highly questionable!
 You are a poor scientist, Dr. Venkman!

 Yeager: And you have no place in this department, or this university.

-Jinnah, the Biopic of the founder of Pakistan had a scene where Jinnah was confronted with a pile of fundemental muslim that freaked out that he let his sister walk around without a veil.
-Jinnah promtly gave them the smack-down that 99% of the muslim world covets to give the madmen running around the Afghani mountains:
+Jinnah, the Biopic of the founder of Pakistan, had a scene where Jinnah was confronted with a group of Muslim fundamentalists upst that he let his sister walk around without a veil.
+Jinnah promptly gave them the smack-down that 99% of the Muslim world covets to give the madmen running around the Afghani mountains:

 Islam doesn't need fanatics like you!
 Islam needs men of vision that will help build the country!
 NOW GROW UP!!!'

 In Fight Club, Tyler Durden not only savagely beat down the narrator, he proceeded to call him, basically, a shallow, spineless, consumer-driven drone.

 Though they greet each other nicely enough, the meeting between queens Mary and Elizabeth in Mary, Queen of Scots soon turns so nasty that they both give each other one.